muradr777/talktome_react_ts/README.md

+# TALKtoME - Your personal Mentor, Friend and Conversation Partner.

+**My new project which will motivate you anytime.**

+Vanilla project find [Repo](https://github.com/muradr777/talktome_pb) and [GH-Pages](https://muradr777.github.io/talktome_pb/).

+## Last changes
+  - Finished basic animation by click
+  - Full functionality not ready yet, but working on it.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).